majbthrd/elf2dfuse/README.md

 ## Limitations

 DFU (and DfuSe) images must encode the VID:PID of the target being programmed.
-The source code has #defines for the VID:PID to be 0x0483:0xdf11 (as this was application to the target used for testing), but it is unclear to me how many different variants STMicro may be using.
+The source code has #defines for the VID:PID to be 0x0483:0xdf11 (as this was applicable to the target used for testing), but it is unclear to me how many different variants STMicro may be using.

 ## Sample Usage